sakshstore/cburleson-pwa/docs/style-guide/images.md

 ## Favor internal images

-For the prinicple of longevity, it is best not to use images that are sourced externally.
+For the princicple of longevity, it is best not to use images that are sourced externally.
 Where possible, try to ensure that the image is obtained and served from our own server.
 This is simply because we cannot rely (long term) on any image that is externally sourced.
 When externally sourced images suddenl;y dissapear, our pages degrade.

 ## Thumbnails